crate/devrel-offshore-wind-farms-demo/README.md

 ## Introduction

-This ia a basic demo application that visualizes data in the UK Offshore wind farms example dataset.
+This is a basic demo application that visualizes data in the UK Offshore wind farms example dataset.
 Scroll around the map to see the locations of the wind farms and click on a marker to see details about that wind farm's performance.
 Zoom in to see the boundaries of each wind farm as a polygon - click on that to display a pop up with additional data.
 Finally, scroll in some more to see the locations of individual turbines.

 ![Demo showing front end interactions](demo.gif)